10 Smart Things To Do If Crossing The Atlantic on Cunard’s Queen Mary 2

 Many people ask me if the smart thing to do is to take kids on a crossing?
 In my view, not.

 Even in the peak summer season, there’s not many families with kids.
-The program, experience and dress code are not designed for kids.
+The programme, experience and dress code are not designed for kids.
 It’s not an adult only cruise, but it ends up being largely an adult only experience.

 As you start to plan, here’s a few things to do.